 Nov.
 2022: DMA is in the midst of another remodel, one that will increase accessibility at the facility and also result in the buildout of a community media lab.
 This effort is supported by the City of Davis and Indigo Architects.

-Davis Media Access (DMA) is a 501(c)(3) non-profit corporation.
-DMA is a community media center serving Davis, CA and surrounding areas.
-Our mission is to enrich and strengthen the community by providing alternatives to commercial media for local voices, opinions and creative endeavors.
+Davis Media Access (DMA) is a 501(c)(3) non-profit corporation with a mission is to enrich and strengthen the community by providing alternatives to commercial media for local voices, opinions and creative endeavors.